Kyoto Itinerary 4 Days: A City of a Million Temples

 Day 3 – Downtown Kyoto

-By day 3 you’re probably going to need a break from walking so much and visiting so many temples and shrines.
+By day 3, you’ll probably need a break from walking so much and visiting so many temples and shrines.

 Devote this day to the food of Kyoto by visiting the 400-year-old Nishiki Market and going on a food tour in the evening.